 A minor acquires Slovenian citizenship upon the request of one or both naturalised parents if the child has lived with that parent in Slovenia for at least one year prior to the application.
 If the child is born in Slovenia, Slovenian citizenship can be acquired before the age of one year.
 Citizenship may also be granted to a child having no parents or whose parents have lost their parental rights or functional capacity and who has lived in Slovenia since birth on the grounds of a petition by the guardian who is a Slovenian citizen and who lives with the child.
 The Ministry for Family and Social Affairs has to confirm that the acquisition of citizenship is for the benefit of the child.
 In all of the above cases the consent of the child above the age of fourteen is also necessary.
 In the case of adoption, where there is no such relation between the adoptive parent and adoptee as between parents and children, a child not older than eight years, living permanently in Slovenia, can acquire citizenship upon the request of the adoptive parents.
-In cases of exceptional naturalisation, the interests of the state, for example in the field of culture, economy, science, sport, and human rights, are decisive and must be confirmed by the government.
+In cases of exceptional naturalisation, the interests of the state for example in the field of culture, economy, science, sport, and human rights are decisive and must be confirmed by the government.
 A person qualifying for exceptional naturalisation may remain a double or multiple citizen, but has to actually live in Slovenia without interruption for at least one year with a foreigner's status before applying for citizenship.
 The latter condition does not have to be fulfilled when his or her naturalisation benefits the state for national reasons, i.e. when the person is of Slovene ethnicity.
 The 2006 amendments clarify the conditions for exceptional naturalisation of persons of Slovene descent, including persons belonging to Slovene minorities in neighbouring countries.
 Neither residence in Slovenia nor other conditions such as material and social security or fulfilled tax obligations in a foreign country are required in these cases.

-See also Constitutional Court Decision, U-I-124/94-8 of 9 February 1995.
+&lt;sup>39 See also Constitutional Court Decision, U-I-124/94-8 of 9 February 1995.

-From 25 June 1991 until the end of 2008, 35,595 persons were naturalised according to the standard provisions of the Citizenship Act.
-Most of them were previously citizens of Bosnia and Herzegovina (47 per cent), followed by immigrants from Croatia (20 per cent), Serbia and Montenegro (17 per cent) and Macedonia (4.5 per cent).
+Data acquired from the Ministry of the Interior show that from 25 June 1991 until the end of 2011, 40,775 persons were naturalised according to the standard provisions of the Citizenship Act.
+Most of them, almost 90 per cent until the end of 2008, were previously citizens of Bosnia and Herzegovina (47 per cent), followed by immigrants from Croatia (20 per cent), Serbia and Montenegro (17 per cent) and Macedonia (4.5 per cent).
 The share of naturalised immigrants from other countries represents 11 per cent.
 These were mainly citizens of Western European countries and of overseas OECD-states.
-For example, 2,159 were citizens of the EU States and Switzerland, among them 1,024 from Italy and 510 from Germany.
+For example, 2,159 were citizens of the EU States and Switzerland, among them 1,024 of Italy and 510 of Germany.
 These are followed by previous citizens of the Russian Federation (281) and of Ukraine (237).

-Only a quarter of naturalised citizens by standard provisions acquired Slovenian citizenship by fulfilling all conditions.
-Almost 58 per cent of the persons were naturalised according to the facilitated procedure and a rather large share of 17 per cent by exceptional naturalisations.
+Until the end of 2008, only a quarter of naturalised citizens by standard provisions acquired Slovenian citizenship by fulfilling all of the conditions.
+Almost 58 per cent of the persons were naturalised according to facilitated procedure and a rather large share of 17 per cent by exceptional naturalisations.
+The share of the latter has arisen to approximately 30 per cent of all naturalisations in the period 2009-2011.